chandanhpcic/docs/source/manual/how-tos/ipv6_fb.rst

 1. the requested prefix differs by one bit compared to what the ISP delegated the FB (60 vs. 59)
 2. the setting **Request only an IPv6 prefix** is the important part.
    With this setting the FB acknowledges the Reticen8 as a router and really delegates a prefix.
-The OPNSense will only get a link-local `0xfe80` address but that is fine.
+The REticen8 will only get a link-local `0xfe80` address but that is fine.
 If this checkbox is not selected the FB considers the Reticen8 as an end-user device and plainly refuses to delegate a prefix to it.
 The Reticen8 end up with an valid IPv6 address but with `/64` netmask so nothing to delegate into the internal network.